 - In an emergency that threatens an individual's life, health, or personal security;

-- When the personal information is available from a public source (for example, an online listing, a telephone directory, or social media);
+- When the personal information is available from a public source (for example, an online listing, a magazine/newspaper article or ad, a pamphlet/flyer, a telephone directory, or social media);

 - When we require legal advice from a lawyer;